croffler/hugo-test/site/content/xap100/programmers-guide.markdown

 XAP promotes openness and interoperability, supporting common interfaces for accessing data, such as JPA, Document, SQL, JDBC, Memcached and a native POJO based API.

 [Client Side Caching](./client-side-caching.html){{%wbr%}}
-XAP supports client side caching of space data within the client applicationâ€™s JVM.
+XAP supports client side caching of space data within the client application's JVM.

 [Task Execution](./task-execution-overview.html){{%wbr%}}
 Task executors allow you to easily execute grid-wide tasks on the space using the XAP API.